Koke (footballer, born 1992): Debut

+Consolidation

-Aged only 20/21, Koke started in 38 of his 48 official appearances during 2012–13 and scored three goals – this included 112 minutes of play in the final of the Copa del Rey, won against Real Madrid at the Santiago Bernabéu.
+Aged only 20, Koke started in 38 of his 48 official appearances during 2012–13 and scored three goals – this included 112 minutes in the final of the Copa del Rey, won against Real Madrid at the Santiago Bernabéu.
 He also began to excel at passing, either through set pieces or open play.

-On 1 September 2013, Koke scored his first goal of the new season, contributing to a 2–1 away win over Real Sociedad.
-His performances in October earned him the accolade of La Liga Player of the Month, while Simeone won the equivalent managerial award; on 3 March 2014, he scored to help his team to a 2–2 home draw in the Madrid derby against Real Madrid.
+On 1 September 2013, Koke scored his first goal of the new season, contributing to a 2–1 away win over Real Sociedad; his performances in October earned him the accolade of La Liga Player of the Month, while Simeone won the equivalent managerial award.
+On 3 March 2014, he scored to help his side to a 2–2 home draw in the Madrid derby against Real Madrid.

-On 9 April 2014, Koke scored his first goal in the UEFA Champions League, netting the only goal of a quarter-final against Barcelona to send Atlético to the semi-finals for the first time since 1974.
-He finished the domestic league season as the player with the second most assists with 14, as Atlético won the league title for the first time in 18 years after drawing 1–1 with Barcelona at Camp Nou in the final matchday; he was a nominee at La Liga Awards at attacking midfielder, losing out to Andrés Iniesta.
+On 9 April 2014, Koke scored his first goal in the UEFA Champions League, the only in the quarter-final tie against Barcelona to send Atlético to the semi-finals for the first time since 1974.
+He finished the domestic league season as the player with the second most assists with 14, as they won the league title for the first time in 18 years after drawing 1–1 with Barcelona at the Camp Nou in the final round; he was a nominee at the La Liga Awards at attacking midfielder, losing out to Andrés Iniesta, and signed a new five-year contract in June.

-On 25 June 2014, Koke signed a new five-year deal with Atlético.
-He was named player of the match in their Champions League group match at Malmö FF on 4 November, scoring the first goal of a 2–0 win.
+Koke was named player of the match in Atlético's Champions League group fixture at Malmö FF on 4 November 2014, scoring the first goal of a 2–0 win.
 In a penalty shootout against Bayer 04 Leverkusen in the round of 16, on 18 March of the following year, he had his attempt saved by Bernd Leno, but his team nonetheless advanced.

-Koke started 2015–16 slowly, scoring one goal and registering not a single assist by the middle of November.
-By the middle of April 2016, after a spell of six decisive passes in as many games, he equalled his season's assist record of 12; later that month he surpassed that tally, also moving to first place in the assists chart ahead of Barcelona's Luis Suárez, and was voted Player of the Month for the second time.
+Koke started 2015–16 slowly, scoring one goal and registering not a single assist by November.
+In mid-April 2016, after six decisive passes in as many matches, he equalled his record of 12; he surpassed that tally later that month, also moving to first place in the assists chart ahead of Barcelona's Luis Suárez, and was voted Player of the Month for the second time.

 On 23 October 2016, Koke was sent off for the first time in his career, for two yellow cards in a 1–0 loss at Sevilla.
-The following 24 May, he signed a new five-year contract until 2024.
-Only two months after turning 26, he entered the top 10 appearance makers in Atlético history with his 361st against Deportivo de La Coruña on 1 April 2018.
+In May 2017, he agreed to a new five-year deal until 2024.
+Two months after turning 26, he entered the top 10 appearance makers in Atlético history with his 361st against Deportivo de La Coruña on 1 April 2018.